 However, as the ozone layer which contributes to protect us is getting thinner, it is becoming more imperative to have protection from the sun and UV rays.

-UV rays are carcinogenic, whether from the sun or artificial tanning lamps.
+UV rays cause cancer, whether from the sun or artificial tanning lamps.

 Melanoma is the deadliest skin cancer.
 It is one of the most common cancers among young adults.